QuintessaQ/cs5320_db_review/review.md

         - Increase pin count and return page address
 - LRU replacement policy
     - Want to replace page required farthest in the future
-        - oing so reduces expensive cache misses
+        - doing so reduces expensive cache misses
     - However: difficult to predict that in general
     - Heuristic: remove least recently used page (LRU)
         - Did not use page for long time, unlikely to do soon